-Today we take a road trip from the Thumb region to visit our youngest at Western Michigan University.
+Today we take a road trip from the Thumb region to visit our youngest child, attending Western Michigan University.
 It also gives us a chance to explore a uniquely Michigan experience, the Coney Island Hot Dog.
 Open just about any foodie magazine or Google about Michigan Coney Islands, and chances are you will stumble onto voluminous articles and posts discussing the back-to-back Detroit standbys of American and Lafayette Coney Islands.
 Local legend tells that these two hot dog stands emerged out of a disagreement between two partners.
 However, rather than locating far away from each other, the former partner ended up next door.
-A rivalry was born
+A rivalry was born.

 But Are Detroit Coneys All There is?

 I’ll admit I’m a big Lafayette and American fan.
 But, if we are in Detroit, I’ll stop in.
 Every food writer in Michigan seems to place these two Detroit stands into the obligatory #1, #2 in best coney dog contests.
 But, despite these perennial rankings, many folks are amazed to learn that there are actually three tasty versions of the Michigan Coney; Detroit, the Flint, and Jackson.

 I traveled to northern Michigan and decided to take a small detour and search for the premier coney island in Flint.
 The Flint style is coney dog is less saucy; it’s a topping made with finely ground beef heart.
 However, most agree that the “authentic” Flint coney must be a locally produced Koegel hot dog.